lewisamarshall/ebb/README.md

 flow
 ====
-Calculate the flow profiles in channels.
+Calculate fluid flow.
 In a snap.